maldonado/msr16_td_interest/README.md

 - /r_scritps

 # How to execute scripts
+- run.py executes the following python scripts
+- setting.py indluces directory information

 ## To obtain a snapshot of each revesion for the tool "understand"
-0. checkRevisions.py
+- 0. checkRevisions.py
-1. runUND.py
+- 1. runUND.py
+- 2. extract_metrics_at_method_level.py
-## format data provided by understand
+    - it formats data that is provided by understand
-2. extract_metrics_at_method_level.py
-3. calculate_interests.py
+- 3. calculate_interests.py
-4. *.r
+- 4. *.r

 ## to conduct an analysis on RQ3
 1. git_comments.py